-B. Visiting Rules - Girls' Residence Halls
+B. Visiting Hours - Women's Residence Halls

-- 1. Visiting hours are from 7:00 p.m. until 10:30 p.m., Monday through Thursday; 2:30 p.m. until 11:00 p.m., Friday and Saturday; 1:00 p.m. until 10:30 p.m., Sunday; and also during the noon hour each day. - 2.
-Men students are allowed to enter through the front entrance and to use the main lounge ONLY when calling on a specific resident.
+- 1. Callers may visit in the lounge from 4:00 p.m. to 7:00 p.m. and from 9:00 p.m. to closing hours. - 2.
+Visitors may call for a resident before noon but may not remain in lounge to visit. - 3.
+Men students are requested to enter through the front entrance and may use the main lounge when calling on a specific resident.

-Any male student attempting to gain entrance to any of the Girls' Residence Halls, or talking to a resident through any window or door (other than front entrance) will be immediately dismissed from College.
+Any male student attempting to gain entrance to any of the Women's Residence Halls, or talking to a resident through any window or door (other than front entrance) will be immediately dismissed from college.